qlyoung/MumbleEchoSpatializer/README.md

 Installation
 ------------
-Copy the 32- or 64-bit DLL into `%AppData%/Mumble/Plugins`.
+Copy the 32- or 64-bit DLL - depending on which version of Mumble you have installed - into `%AppData%/Mumble/Plugins`.
 Restart Mumble.
 Go to Configure -> Settings -> Plugins and very that "Echo VR (latest)" appears in the list.
 Check "Link to Game and Transmit Position".

+This has only been tested on Mumble 1.3.0.

 Usage
 -----